Strategy Without Support | Why Teacher Burnout Is a Strategic Failure

 School leaders rightly spend a lot of time talking about vision.
 But an unsupported vision is just a hallucination.

 If teachers are drowning, it’s not because the tide of change is too strong.
 It’s because we forgot to build the boats.
-Burnout isn’t a people problem.
+Teacher burnout isn’t a people problem.
 It’s a planning problem.
 It’s the predictable result of putting the weight of strategy onto people without first putting the right tools in their hands.

 We must also acknowledge that every time a new initiative, meeting, or expectation is introduced, it takes up space in an already-crowded workload.
 Even the best-intentioned changes can become burdensome if they aren’t accompanied by a conscious effort to remove or reprioritise existing demands.
 Part of the resourcing solution isn’t just adding support—it’s creating capacity.
 Leaders must ask: What can we take away to make space for this to succeed?
 Because unless we’re willing to let go of the old, the new will only add weight.